WinVector/cdata/Examples/OrderedGrouping/OrderedGrouping.md

 |    5| 2010-10-10 00:00:00 | A    |     2|
 |    6| 2004-01-09 00:00:00 | B    |     1|

-In the above code we used the `project()` operator to combine rows with duplicates combined into vectors such as `c("B", "D")`.
+In the above code we used the `project()` operator to merge rows with duplicate `ID` and `DATE` into a single string listing all the operations that occurred, for example "B, D".
 Then we added a rank column.
-This gets us much closer to a complete solution.
-All we have to do now is re-arrange the data.
+This gives us all the information we need for a complete solution to the original problem.
+Now all we have to do is re-arrange the data.

+### Reshaping the data

-First data re-arrangement we strongly encourage drawing out what one wants it terms of one input record and one output record.
+To reshape the data, we strongly encourage drawing out what one wants it terms of one input record and one output record.
 With `cdata` doing so essentially solves the problem.

 So let's look at what happens only to the rows with `ID == 1`.
 In this case we expect input rows that look like this: